emlid/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 **MAVProxy**

-MAVProxy is a console-oriented ground station software written in Python that can be used standalone or together with APM Planner.
+MAVProxy is a console-oriented ground station software written in Python.
 It’s well suited for advanced users and developers.

 To install MAVProxy use [Download and Installation](http://ardupilot.github.io/MAVProxy/html/getting_started/download_and_installation.html) instructions.